Playa Del Carmen Restaurant Guide

 La Cueva del Chango

 While La Cueva del Chango serves lunch and dinner, its main draw is its breakfast and the beautiful patio.
 The ambiance is amazing as you feel like you’re in a jungle right in the North End.
-You’ll find quality delicious regional breakfast platters such as huevos rancheros, chilaquiles, as well as refreshing fruit salads, and tuna toast.
+You’ll find quality delicious regional breakfast platters such as huevos rancheros, chilaquiles, as well as refreshing fruit salads, and empanadas.

-High-End Options
+High-End Restaurants

 Alux

-Dining at Alux is a unique and unforgettable culinary experience right in Centro.
+Dining at Alux is a unique and unforgettable culinary experience right in Ejidal.
 The dining room of this restaurant is in a spectacular underground cave/cenote and its food is a mix of Mayan, Mexican, and international upscale cuisine.
 For a tasty appetizer try the octopus, and for an entree don’t skip the venison or lobster tails.

 Oh, La La!